Get alerts of updates about «Travel advice»

 From 10th November, the threshold values will be changed.
-There are now exemptions from entry quarantine for travellers from countries in the EU/EEA/Schengen area with fewer than 20 confirmed cases per 100 000 inhabitants during the last two weeks (evaluated on a national level), and fewer than 5 per cent positive tests on average per week over the last two weeks.
+There are now exemptions from entry quarantine for travellers from EEA countries and Switzerland where there are fewer than 25 confirmed cases per 100 000 inhabitants during the last two weeks (evaluated on a national level), and fewer than 4 per cent positive tests on average per week over the last two weeks.

 In addition there is a comprehensive assessment of the countries, based on trends in infection rate and other relevant information.